How to Deliver a Strong Academic Job Talk Without Burning Out (Strategy for Faculty Interviews and Campus Visits)

 If your next job talk is coming up, structured coaching can help you:

-Clarify your message
+Clarify your central message and scholarly positioning

-Strengthen your presence
+Strengthen your presence and delivery under pressure